iachettifederico/matest/README.md

 end
 ```

+## Constraints

+A couple of constraints must b taken into account, and this is extremely important.

+### The assertion MUST return a boolean

+The assertion is the last statement of the block and it must return either true or false.
+This is important, because the assertion will be evaluated and it will provide the status o the test.

+### Assertion expression

+The assertion can be any expression that returns a boolean value, BUT IT CANNOT CONTAIN LOCAL VARIABLES.
+If the assertion contains a local variable and it fails, the code that explains it bit by bit will throw an error.

+### The assertion MUST be idempotent

+Once the code is run, the state of the block gets saved.
+If the test fails, the assertion will be re-run a couple of times.
+So if you are popping the last element of an array inside the assertion, each time it gets run, you'll be popping the next element on the chain.
+The reason for this is that Matest will show you the result of each part of the expression and for that, it needs to re-run each part.

+Removing this constraint is a high priority on my todo list.
+But I'm considering the threadoffs of doing it.
+I'll be happy to pair or discuss on this matter.

 ## Raising Errors

 If your test raises an error during the run, youll get an `ERROR` status and you'll see the backtrace.